usok1ng/usok1ng.github.io/_pages/about.md

 Here's my brief <a href="../assets/CV.pdf" class="link-in-list" style="color: #6A5ACD; text-decoration:none;"> **CV** </a>

 # 🔥 Logs
-Apr 2024: 🎉🎉 <a href="https://github.com/jaehee831/2024-solution-challenge" style="color: #FF9E9B; text-decoration:none;">Moodista</a> has been honored with a spot in the Global Top 100 teams of the 2024 Google Solution Challenge!
+Apr 2024: 🎉🎉 <a href="https://github.com/jaehee831/2024-solution-challenge" style="color: #FF9E9B; text-decoration:none;">Moodista</a> has been honored with a spot in the Global Top 100 teams of the 2024 Google Solution Challenge! (over 4700 teams joined)

 Mar 2024: 🎉🎉 <a href="https://github.com/jaehee831/2024-solution-challenge" style="color: #FF9E9B; text-decoration:none;">RunningMachine</a> received third prize by Social Impact at the GIST AI4GOOD Hackathon!